Turning community need into action with The Scatter Joy Project

 That meant simple navigation, scannable content, and layouts so obvious even someone having a rough day could find help fast.
 Reusable sections and a lightweight design system let the team update resources in a snap, so the community is always kept up to date.

 In short, the process wasn’t just about building a website—it was about creating a tool that reliably connects the community to the help they need.
+Every feature was intentionally crafted around meeting the users where they need Scatter Joy resources most.

 Clear paths, no clever detours